kobajgenti/kjgenti-final_proect/README.md

 - **Inferential Statistics:**
   - **Chi-Square Tests:** To assess the association between license plate type and the occurrence of fines.
-  - **T-Tests or Mann-Whitney U Tests:** To compare the average number of fines between custom and standard plates, depending on data distribution.
+  - **T-Tests:** To compare the average number of fines between custom and standard plates, depending on data distribution.

 - **Regression Analysis:**
   - **Logistic Regression:** To evaluate the probability of receiving a fine based on license plate type while controlling for other variables.